jgirardet/sublack/README.rst

 Usage
 -----

-* Run Black on current file:
+* Run Black on the current file:
     Press `Ctrl-Alt-B` to format the entire file.
     You can also `Ctrl-Shift-P` (Mac: `Cmd-Shift-P`) and select `Sublack: Format file`.